Kalium/Snakepit/README.md

 * `docker-compose build`
 * `docker-compose up`
 * Direct your browser to http://localhost:5555/tasks to see what work has been done.
-* Use Swagger at http://localhost:5557/ to poke at the API.
+* Use Swagger at http://localhost:5557/ to poke at pit's API.

 Components:
 * redis - This is the job queue.